GoogleCloudPlatform/cloud-foundation-fabric/fast/stages/02-networking-nva/README.md

 This stage is meant to be executed after the [resman](../01-resman) stage has run, as it leverages the automation service account and bucket created there, and additional resources configured in the [bootstrap](../00-boostrap) stage.

-It's of course possible to run this stage in isolation, but that's outside the scope of this document, and you would need to refer to the code for the previous stages for the environmental requirements.
+It's possible to run this stage in isolation, but that's outside the scope of this document.
+Please, refer to the previous stages for the environmental requirements.

 Before running this stage, you need to make sure you have the correct credentials and permissions, and localize variables by assigning values that match your configuration.